GFX-69/GFX-PANEL/README.md

 ## Note!

-We give already an user..and remove old npde must..
+We give already an user and remove old node and create new.

 ## user - `admin`
 ## pass - `admin123`